pranavchandra27/pranavchandra27/README.md

 ## 👋 Hi there, I ❤️ coding

-<p>I’m <a href="https://pranavchandra.vercel.app">Pranav Chandra</a>, I am a Frontend Developer and also sometimes an open source contributor, I like building fast web applications with React.Js and TypeScript, also sometimes I help people in stackoverflow.</p>
+<p>I’m <a href="https://pranavchandra.vercel.app">Pranav Chandra</a>, I am a Software Developer and also sometimes an open source contributor, I like building applications with React.Js and TypeScript, not just React but React Native and Ionic for mobile app developement</p>

 <p align='center'>
   <a href='https://stackoverflow.com/users/7440652/pranav'>